lafenicecc/chaincode-dev-env/1.0/fabric_mvp.md

-## How to start a min fabric network
+## How to start a minmal viable fabric v1.0 network

 ### Setup Environment